Shadowed by colossal Mount Vesuvius, Naples’ close proximity to Pompeii’s ruins and Capri’s glassy beaches make it a convenient Italian tourism hub

 Autumn (September – October ) in the city is usually dreary with good amounts of rain.
 Tourists feel cooler weather that hovers around 9°C to 24°C.

 Winter (November – February) isn’t a terrible season, but it does not play well with visitors seeking sunshine.
-Temperatures span from 4°C to 13°C. The main advantage to visiting in the winter is that you will pay off-season prices.
+Temperatures span from 4°C to 13°C. The main advantage of visiting in the winter is that you will pay off-season prices.

 Azienda Napoletana Mobilità (otherwise shortened down to ANM) is where customers can buy their bus fare tickets and see the latest updates for their choice of transport.
 Single tickets, TIC tickets valid for 90 minutes of unlimited travel, and day passes are available for purchase.